Bradley Klahn

-Bradley Klahn (born August 20, 1990) is an American professional tennis player from Poway, California.
+Bradley Klahn (born August 20, 1990) is an American former professional tennis player from Poway, California.

 Klahn played collegiate tennis at Stanford University, where he won the 2010 NCAA Singles Championships as a sophomore.
 His next year as a junior, he was a finalist in the NCAA Doubles Championship.
 He played at the 2010 US Open, taking a set from 20th seed Sam Querrey before being defeated in four sets.
 Klahn received a wild card into the 2011 SAP Open.
 He underwent back surgery in February 2015 and did not resume playing until late 2016, accepting a wild card into qualifying for the Challenger event in Champaign-Urbana and winning three matches to reach the main draw, where he defeated Sam Groth in the first round and Tennys Sandgren in the second before falling to Jared Donaldson in the quarterfinals.